NBA Rumors: LA Clippers Should Trade For Pelicans PG Lonzo Ball

-When they acquired him in the blockbuster deal that sent Anthony Davis to the Los Angeles Lakers, most people viewed Lonzo Ball as part of the New Orleans Pelicans’ long-term plan.
+When the New Orleans Pelicans acquired him in the blockbuster deal that sent Anthony Davis to the Los Angeles Lakers, most people viewed Lonzo Ball as part of the teams’ long-term plan.
 However, with the Pelicans’ recent acquisitions of Eric Bledsoe and Kira Lewis Jr., Ball is currently facing an uncertain future in New Orleans.
-As of now, the Pelicans are yet to make Ball officially available on the trading block but if they decide to move him this offseason, several teams that are in dire need of a backcourt boost are expected to express strong interest in acquiring the former No. 2 overall pick, including the Los Angeles Clippers.
+As of now, the Pelicans are yet to make Ball officially available on the trading block, but if they decide to move him this offseason several teams that are in dire need of a backcourt boost are expected to express strong interest in acquiring the former No. 2 overall pick, including the Los Angeles Clippers.

 In a recent article, Brett Siegel of NBA Analysis Network included Ball on the list of players that the Clippers should target on the trade market.
 He may not be on the same level as Stephen Curry, Damian Lillard, Kyrie Irving, and James Harden, but Siegel believes that pairing him with Kawhi Leonard and Paul George in Los Angeles would make the Clippers a “dangerous team” in the 2020-21 NBA season.